Trump’s Vacation Spending Could Provide Child Care Or College To Thousands

 “We write to ask your assistance in alleviating the financial burden being shouldered by Palm Beach County, the City of West Palm Beach, and Palm Beach County businesses as a result of your repeated visits to your Mar-A-Lago estate.
 During your campaign and presidency you voted to make jobs more plentiful and government less wasteful.
 We sincerely request that you lead by example.”

 Trump’s vacation spending is also adding an increased burden to the Secret Service, who have asked for an additional $60 million dollars in additional funding.
-The Miami Herald reports that approximately half of that at $26.8 million would be going towards protecting Melania Trump at Trump Tower in New York City.
-The New York City detail on Mrs. Trump is another cost experiencing the resistance of the public, and New York City itself.
+The Miami Herald reports that approximately half of that at $26.8 million would be going toward protecting Melania Trump at Trump Tower in New York City.
+The New York City detail on Mrs. Trump is another cost experiencing the resistance of the public, as well as New York City itself.

 The Miami Herald notes that Florida is a popular choice for getaways for presidents past and present.
 But it was President Nixon’s home on 500 Bay Lane in Key Biscayne that was the first Winter White House on record.
 Nixon reportedly spent a lot of time there as the Watergate scandal unfolded, drawing another comparison between Trump and Nixon as the cloud of the Trump Russia scandal hovers over the current White House.

-The cost of securing both the actual White House, and Nixon’s Winter White House was reportedly over one million dollars.
+The cost of securing both the actual White House and Nixon’s Winter White House was reportedly over $1 million.
 This prompted the Presidential Protection Assistance Act so Congress could limit Secret Service spending.

-Between Mar-A-Lago visits, Trump Tower in New York City, and every day expenses, Trump has far exceeded the one million dollar cap put in place in the Nixon era.
+Between Mar-a-Lago visits, Trump Tower in New York City, and everyday expenses, Trump has far exceeded the one million dollar cap put in place in the Nixon era.
 The Presidential Protection Assistance Act also legislates that protection is available for “two or more people domiciled together are considered one protectee, and can only choose one primary residence between them.”

 But this is not the case for Mr. and Mrs. Trump, who live in separate residences.
-Jim Helminski, a former Secret Service agent and regional director told the Miami Herald it is unclear if the president is breaking this law at this time, but he said, the optics are bad.
+Jim Helminski, a former Secret Service agent and regional director, told the Miami Herald it is unclear if the president is breaking this law at this time, but he said the optics are bad.

 “A president has to understand that if the voting public starts seeing that they’re spending more time on vacation than in the White House representing the American people, they could rightfully get upset about it.”

 The Presidential Protection Assistance Act is not the only piece of legislation coming into the discussion of Trump’s vacation spending.
-Global News reports that a group of Democratic Senators have introduced a bill that as an acronym spells out “Mar-A-Lago Act.”
-The bill is called the Making Access Records Available to Lead American Government Openness Act and if passed would require Trump to provide transparency on the visitor logs for those visiting both the actual White House, and any location he frequents.
+Global News reports that a group of Democratic senators has introduced a bill that as an acronym spells out “Mar-a-Lago Act.”
+The bill is called the Making Access Records Available to Lead American Government Openness Act and, if passed, would require Trump to provide transparency on the visitor logs for those visiting both the actual White House and any location he frequents.

-As it stands now, the link on the White House web site for visitor access logs sends users to an empty page with the following statement.
+As it stands now, the link on the White House website for visitor access logs sends users to an empty page with the following statement.

 “This page is being updated.
 It will post records of White House visitors on an ongoing basis, once they become available.”